zerx1307/TDS_Project_2/happiness/README.md

 4. **Extended Dataset Inclusion**: Supplement current data with additional sources, such as surveys on mental health or economic changes, for more comprehensive insights.

+## Conclusion

 In conclusion, this dataset offers a rich tapestry to explore the nuances of happiness across different countries and can inspire strategic initiatives to enhance individual well-being globally.
-Thank you for exploring this dataset, and let�s deepen our analysis together!
+Thank you for exploring this dataset, and let’s deepen our analysis together!

 ## Visualizations
 ![correlation_heatmap.png](correlation_heatmap.png)